CSHA Name Use Guidelines for Raffles, Donations, etc. To view or download this page as a pdf file, click here.

 California State Horsemen’s Association, Incorporated

-Guide for use of full and correct name of the corporation; Fundraising, Donation receipts and Raffles
+RE: Guide for use of full and correct name of the corporation; Fundraising, Donation Receipts and Raffles

-Paperwork, Forms: Use the full and correct corporation name for: letterhead, business cards, corporations forms, any report by the corporation, Board of Director meeting minutes, membership meeting minutes, any corporate accounts (banks, investment accounts, telephone, utilities, credit cards, etc.), any time in which an application asks for a “name” and the corporation supplies that name.
+Paperwork and Forms: Use the full and correct corporation name for: letterhead, business cards, corporation forms, any report by the corporation, Board of Director meeting minutes, membership meeting minutes, any corporate accounts (banks, investment accounts, telephone, utilities, credit cards, etc.), any time in which an application asks for a “Name” and the corporation supplies that name.

-Logos & Promotional items: awards, jackets, promotional items, etc. are considered trademarks or service marks; those items are not the same issue as correcting paperwork.
+Logos and Promotional Items: Awards, jackets, promotional items, etc. are considered trademarks or service marks; those items are not the same issue as correcting paperwork.
 A short version (CSHA) can be used on those items.

-Wherever possible ADD to the full corporation name: “a California Nonprofit Public Benefit Corporation”, this establishes the non-profit status.
-Also, include an address for further information and/or provide a sponsor’s name/information
+Where possible ADD to the full corporation name “a California Nonprofit Public Benefit Corporation”, this establishes the non-profit status.
+Also, include an address for further information and/or provide a sponsor’s name/information.

-Raffles: In conducting raffles, be very aware of the registration process, reporting and the 90%/10% ratio of income/expenses for raffles.
+Raffles: In conducting raffles, be very aware of the registration process, reporting and the 90%/10% ration of income/expenses for raffles.
 Raffles must earn the corporation 90% of the proceeds and use only 10% of the funds to cover all expenses.

-CSHA registers, with the State California, as a corporation each year September 1 with an end-reporting date of 8-31 of the following fiscal reporting year.
-Only one registration fee is required and is submitted by the CSHA state office.
-However all raffles conducted in the corporation’s name must have a completed raffle form filed at the CSHA State Office PRIOR to conducting the raffle.
+CSHA registers with the State of California, as a corporation each year on September 1st with an end reporting date of August 31st of the following fiscal reporting year.
+Only one registration fee is required and is submitted by the CSHA State Office.
+However all raffles conducted in the corporations name must have a completed raffle form filed at the CSHA State Office PRIOR to conducting the raffle.
 There are instructions and forms on the CSHA website.